sebigomel/Protocol/README.md

 <br>

 <body>This web application was developed using the MERN stack.
-  It displays IoT data in real-time,<br>making use of server-sent events.
+  It displays IoT data in real-time,making use of server-sent events.
-  It includes authentication,<br> role assignment for employees, real-time data grid, and many more functionalities </body>
+  It includes authentication, role assignment for employees, real-time data grid, and many more functionalities </body>